slyval/guidelines/SAP Commerce/restful notes.md

 - HTTP status codes as response codes

 ###### status codes
-200 - - should be used for GET and PUT requests
+200 Codes represent Success
-201 - should be used with POST requests that create 204 - should be used with DELETE requests
+200 - OK  - should be used for GET and PUT requests 201 - Created - should be used with POST requests that create 204 - No Content- should be used with DELETE requests